 |Mr. D. Kimberly Des Marais||Dr. and Mrs. J. Thomas Latham||Mrs. Mildred Southern|

 |Mr. and Mrs. David G. Ellison||Mr. and Mrs. Harry E. Mansfield||Bill and Connie Timmons Charitable Trust|

 |Mr. Charles F. Evans II||Mr. and Mrs. David L. Mauldin||Mrs. Carol Weeks|

 |Mr. Thomas S. Farmer||Mr. and Mrs. Angus G. McEachran III||Mr. and Mrs. Richard N. Wrenn, Jr.|

-The members of the Order of the Paladin wish to honor the memory of Lucius Weeks, founder of the Order of the Paladin, who passed away earlier this year.
-It was under Mr. Weeks's leadership that the Order of the Paladin begin in 2000 and has since raised more than $5.6 million for athletic scholarships.
+The members of the Order of the Paladin wish to honor the memory of Lucius Weeks, founder of the Order of the Paladin, who passed away in 2013.
+It was under Mr. Weeks's leadership that the Order of the Paladin began in 2000 and has since raised more than $5.6 million for athletic scholarships.